Warriii/CTF-Writeups/NUS Greyhats/WelcomeCTF2023/CryptoWriteups.md

 hi hi am Crypto CTF hobbist Warri

 Recently I participated with my team Youtiaos in NUS Greyhats Welcome CTF 2023.

 We'd previously participated in 2023 GreyCTF Quals and Finals, and much like the past two events the Welcome CTF was quite engaging and fun.
 While I wasn't able to solve most of the Crypto challs at the time, after communicating with the challenge creators I've come up with the following writeups for all eight crypto challs.

 This set of writeups include my own explanations and reasoning as to why the solves script work, as they are, as well as me dumping what I know of the encryption algorithms featured in the ctfs, primarily `RSA`, `DLP`, `XOR`, and `Linear Transformations` (on Mersenne-Twister).
-I try to explain it as best as I can, namely gearing for nubs like me who often struggle when reading author solve scripts due to appearances of weird syntaxes such as say, sage's `quotient_ring()`, `resultant()`, `small_roots()` (what do they even meannnnnn ;-; ) or perhaps scripts that feel like an RE nightmare on its own which we are usually left with after a typical CTF.
+I try to explain it as best as I can, namely gearing for nubs like me who often struggle when reading author solve scripts due to appearances of weird syntaxes such as say, sage's `quotient_ring()`, `resultant()`, `small_roots()` or perhaps scripts that feel like an RE nightmare on its own which we are usually left with after a typical CTF.

 ## RSA Challs